BeDKD: Backdoor Defense Based on Directional Mapping Module and Adversarial Knowledge Distillation: Evaluation

 \subsubsection{Implementation Details.}

-We leverage the AdamW optimizer with the learning rate of 3 $\times$ $10^{-5}$ to train the poisoned model (widely used BERT) for 10 epochs.
+\ We leverage the AdamW optimizer with the learning rate of 3 $\times$ $10^{-5}$ to train the poisoned model (widely used BERT) for 10 epochs.
 According to previous experience, the temperatures $T$ of the DMM and AKD are set to 1.5 and 2.5, respectively.
 The $\alpha$ and $\lambda$ are both set to 0.3.
 We train the DMM and AKD for 20 epochs and 50 epochs.
-More details are shown in Appendix F.